CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is Github?

-A place for us to store and share our code.
+GitHub is a code hosting platform for collaboration and version control.

 ## Question 15